Fire on the Mountain: The crash of Japan Airlines flight 123

 Meanwhile, the pilots kept trying to figure out what had gone wrong.
 “Is it to the rear?”
 Flight Engineer Fukuda asked, apparently talking to a flight attendant on the interphone.
 We only have his side of the conversation.
 “What has been broken?
 Where?
 So, it’s the baggage compartment.
 The furthest to the rear.
 Yes, I understand.”
 Possibly turning to the pilots, he said, “Listen, the baggage in the baggage compartment, the very rearmost part.
 The stowage space for baggage has collapsed, I think we better descend.”
 But the pilots had been trying to descend for several minutes, without success.
 Fukuda may have been too hypoxic to understand this.

-It was only now, ten minutes into the emergency, that the pilots remembered to don their oxygen masks.
-By this time some of the passenger masks were starting to run out of oxygen, causing panic in the cabin.
-But in the cockpit, the oxygen helped the pilots regain their judgment and motor skills, and with some well-timed changes to engine power they managed to cut the amplitude of the phugoid cycle in half.
+Despite the lack of oxygen, the pilots managed to make some well-timed changes to engine power which cut the amplitude of the phugoid cycle in half.
 Around this time Flight Engineer Fukuda called Japan Airlines to seek advice.
 An indicator was telling him that the rearmost exit door on the right side was open.
 “Listen, right now the R5 door has broken!” he said over the phone, thinking that the missing door could have somehow led to their difficulties.
 “Right now we’re descending!”

 But in fact they were not descending.
 Still hurtling up and down between 20,000 and 22,000 feet, the plane strayed further and further inland, heading away from all major airports.
 On the ground, an eavesdropper listening to the air traffic control frequency must have caught wind of the unfolding emergency, because Japanese TV stations began to cut into scheduled programming with news that a 747 was in trouble.
 One station even patched through a live telephone conversation with a man watching the plane from the ground in real time as it passed near Mount Fuji.